Tests and procedures used to diagnose nasal and paranasal tumors include:

 - Minimally invasive surgery.
 In certain situations, surgeons may be able to access the tumor using nasal endoscopy and special tools.
-The tools are inserted through your nose and a tiny camera allows surgeons to perform the operation.
+The tools are inserted through your nose, and a tiny camera allows surgeons to perform the operation.

 Chemotherapy is a drug treatment that uses chemicals to kill cancer cells.
 In people with nasal and paranasal tumors, chemotherapy may be used before or after an operation.
 Chemotherapy may also be used in combination with radiation therapy.

+Palliative care is specialized medical care that focuses on providing relief from pain and other symptoms of a serious illness.
 Palliative care is provided by a team of doctors, nurses and other specially trained professionals.
 Palliative care teams aim to improve the quality of life for people with cancer and their families.
 This form of care is offered alongside curative or other treatments you may be receiving.